-Losing weight is one of the most popular new year’s resolutions, but has also most likely been abandoned by late January!
+Losing weight is one of the most popular new year’s resolutions, but has also most likely been abandoned by now!
 It’s not just us that over-indulge though and if your dog could do with losing a few pounds, then I hope to persuade you to keep to at least this resolution, because your dog really will thank you for it!

 How do you judge if your dog is the correct weight?

 Firstly, it is important to know if your dog is overweight, and the weight to aim for.
 Many owners find it hard to accept that Fido may be fat!
 The best guide is that you should be able to feel your dog’s ribs and see their waist (from the side and above).
 There are resources to help guide you- such as this condition score chart .